... the real-time intrusion detection & prevention system and superordinate firewall manager

 Why wait until attackers get

-through to your services ?
+through to your services?

-What is Watcher? ... and what it is NOT?
+What is Watcher? ... and what is it NOT?

 Latest release: